laplizard/wordpress-selfservice/README.md

 # Taxonomy in WPSS plugin needs to detect categories automatically from the dir /srv/wordpress-selfservice/saltstack/salt/selfservice/sites/templates ??
 # Handlers for what happens in Salt when Admin interface updates or deletes a site.
 The events are: 'Publish', 'Update' and 'Move to trash'.
 # 'Publish' is already handled.
 'Update' (change template) and 'Move to trash' (which is really setting 'publish' to false, probably means: delete WP instance, including mySQL tables and apache host file).
+# Admin interface - after clicking 'Publish' on a website, user should see a link to the new site (otherwise, how do they know the address!).

 BUGS:

-System has suddenly stopped making WP instances!
+# System has suddenly stopped making WP instances!

 Symtoms-